misha-ate-soup/RMITAssignment/README.md

-# This is my repository for the Week 3 assignment for the CPT110 Introduction to Information Technology course.
+# This is my assignment for Week 3 for the RMIT Introduction to IT course.